enkidevs/curriculum/python/core/classes-i/creating-classes.md

    count = 0
 ```

-To create a class is also called to "instantiate" and is done like so:
+To create a class (also called to "instantiate") is done like so:

 ```python
 empty_empl = Employee()